-John is the co-founder of the $150 million lifestyle brand Life is Good.
+John Jacobs is the co-founder of the $150 million lifestyle brand, Life is Good.
 When he and his brother Bert started the company in 1994, they had $78 in their pockets, lived out of their van, and sold t-shirts on the streets of Boston.
 Was this their way of avoiding the “real world”?
 You betcha.
 Did it turn into something much bigger?
 Absolutely.

-It has been over 25 years since they sold their first t-shirt, but John and Bert champion the same mission: to spread the power of optimism.
+It has been over 25 years since they sold their first t-shirt, but John Jacobs and Bert champion the same mission: to spread the power of optimism.
 On their journey, they’ve been inspired by a vibrant community of resilient optimists who identify deeply with the brand and who constantly demonstrate the depth and meaning behind the three simple words “Life is Good.”

-While John and Bert believe life is good, they also know life isn’t perfect, which is why Life is Good donates 10% of its annual net profits to the Life is Good Playmaker Project, which helps over 1 million kids overcome the impact of poverty, violence, and illness each year.
+While John Jacobs and Bert believe life is good, they also know life isn’t perfect, which is why Life is Good donates 10% of its annual net profits to the Life is Good Playmaker Project, which helps over 1 million kids overcome the impact of poverty, violence, and illness each year.
 In making their company a fully-integrated for-profit/non-profit model, the brothers hope to use their business as a vehicle to do good in the world.

 Bert & John Jacobs founded Life is Good to inspire people to celebrate the good around them.
 Over time, a vibrant community grew that taught them that optimism is the most powerful strategy to living a happy and fulfilling life, especially in the hardest of times.
 In times of uncertainty, fear, loss, and tragedy, we still have the choice to focus our energy on what’s right in our lives and the world around us and find the opportunity instead